 Recent Serious Crime High Profile Cases

-Widely considered to be one of the UK’s top serious criminal barristers and QC’s, click below to see more details of each case:
+Michael Wolkind is widely considered to be one of the UK’s top serious criminal barristers and QC’s.
+Click below to see more details of each case:

 MH was charged with raping a 16 year old virgin.
 He left the country within days of the incident and was only tried 5 years later.
 The Jury took just 1 hour to clear him.

 SD was charged with possession of explosives, possession of a regulated chemical, and other offences.
 Michael persuaded the prosecution to proceed on a single matter and persuaded the Judge to grant an Absolute Discharge.